Haran Gawaita

-The Haran Gawaita (Mandaic ࡄࡀࡓࡀࡍ ࡂࡀࡅࡀࡉࡕࡀ "Inner Harran" or "Inner Hauran") also known as the Scroll of Great Revelation, is a Mandaean text which recounts the history of the Mandaeans and their arrival in Media as Nasoraeans from Jerusalem.
+The Haran Gawaita (Mandaic: ࡄࡀࡓࡀࡍ ࡂࡀࡅࡀࡉࡕࡀ, meaning "Inner Harran" or "Inner Hauran"; Modern Mandaic: (Diwān) Harrān Gawāythā) also known as the Scroll of Great Revelation, is a Mandaean text which recounts the history of the Mandaeans as Nasoraeans from Jerusalem and their arrival in a region described as "Inner Harran (haran gauaita) which is called the mountains of Madday" (Mandaic: ṭura ḏ-madai), which some scholars have identified with Media.Buckley, Jorunn Jacobsen (2010).
+Turning the Tables on Jesus: The Mandaean View.
+In (pp94-111).
+Minneapolis: Fortress Press The Haran Gawaita continues the historical narrative of the Mandaean Book of Kings, adding a new eighth age to the seven described in that work.

+The text was published for the first time in 1953.

 Text, dating and authorship

-The text is in the Mandaic language and script, and is dated to around the 4th6th centuries.
+The text is in the Mandaic language and script.
 It is of unknown authorship.

+The recipients of the text are stated to be those disciples who must persevere in their faith during the Arab age, meaning that it must post-date the early Muslim conquests at the least.
+Furthermore, the text makes repeated reference to Baghdad, a city built in 762, and as such is likely to also post-date the 8th century.

 Content

 According to the Haran Gawaita, John the Baptist was baptized, initiated, and educated by the patron of the Nasirutha (secret knowledge), Enosh (Anush or Anush-ʼuthra), the hierophant of the sect.
 This research was conducted by the Oxford scholar and specialist on the Nasoraeans, Lady Ethel S. Drower.
 According to Jorunn J. Buckley, the Mandaeans see themselves to be former Judeans based in Jerusalem that loved Adonai until the birth of Jesus.
 These Nasoraean disciples of John the Baptist are aware of the destruction of Jerusalem and the Temple in 70 CE, but they did not leave because of this.
-They fled before 70 CE due to persecution by a faction of more normative or Orthodox Jews.
-With the help of the Parthian king Artabanus II (Ardban II; previously known as Ardban III), who ruled from 11-38 CE, the Mandaeans settled in the Median Hills (Mandaic: Ṭura ḏ-Madai), and later moved to southern Babylonia.
+They fled before 70 CE due to persecution by a faction of more normative Jews.
+With the help of a king named Artabanus, whom the Mandaean Book of Kings identifies explicitly with Artabanus IV and describes as "one of our forefathers", they travel to a region described as "Inner Harran (haran gauaita) which is called the mountains of Madday" (Mandaic ṭura ḏ-madai), which some scholars have identified with Media.
+The traditional pronunciation Madday (rather than Māḏāy 'Media') and its identification with a Jebel Mandai "Mandaean mountain" argue against this identification.

-Manuscripts and translations
+Manuscripts

 An English translation of the Haran Gawaita and the Diwan Masbuta d Hibil Ziwa was published in 1953 by Lady E. S. Drower, which was based on manuscripts 9 and 36 of the Drower Collection (abbreviated DC 9 and DC 36, respectively).

+A typesetted Mandaic version of DC 9 was published by Majid Fandi Al-Mubaraki in 2002.

+MS RRC 3E' is another manuscript of the Haran Gawaita.
+The manuscript was copied by Zihrun br Iahia Iuhana br Adam Zihrun in Dezful in 1174 A.H.
+(1760-1 A.D.).
+It has been digitized and analyzed by Matthew Morgenstern.